California

 The California End of Life Option Act went into effect on June 9, 2016.
 This compassionate option allows for an eligible terminally ill adult, with a prognosis of six months or less to live, to request and receive a prescription form their doctor that they can self-ingest to peacefully end their suffering.

 SB 403, introduced by Senator Catherine Blakespear, seeks to make the End of Life Options Act a permanent law by removing the sunset provision that would expire the law on January 1, 2031.
-On April 24, 2025, SB 403 was heard in the Senate Health Committee and passed out of committee by a vote of 9-2.
-The bill next moves to the Senate Judiciary Committee for a hearing on April 29, 2025.
+On June 4th, the bill passed out of the Senate with a vote of 25-6.
+On July 8, the Assembly Health committee passed SB 403 by a vote of 13-2.
+On July 15, the Assembly Health Committee held a hearing on SB 403 and passed the bill 8-2.
+The California Legislature will now go on recess until September, when our bill is expected to be heard in the Assembly Appropriations Committee and then move to the Assembly floor for a vote.

 We will continue to work on reauthorizing this law, removing the sunset provision, and reducing barriers to access while ensuring safeguards remain intact.